 Bachelor of Engineering with Honours

-Engineers are designing the future.
-By developing new, innovative technology and providing solutions to meet the needs of our modern world, they are improving the quality of our lives.
-From buildings and bridges, apps and smart devices, pharmaceuticals and renewable energy, engineering feats are everywhere.
+Engineers design the future by developing new, innovative technology and providing solutions to meet the needs of our modern world.
+From buildings and bridges, to apps and smart devices, to pharmaceuticals and renewable energy, engineering feats are everywhere and aim to improve the quality of our lives.

 The Bachelor of Engineering with Honours (BE(Hons)) is a four-year professional degree with nine disciplines to choose from (see 'Subjects and courses' below).
 The degree is accredited by the Institution of Professional Engineers New Zealand (IPENZ), allowing our graduates to work as professionally qualified engineers all over the world.